NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

  ###Test 3
 **Purpose:** Test adding absorber on empty space

-**Test inputs:** User:
+**Test inputs:**

- 1. Starts at the "Editor mode"
+ 1. Start at the "Editor mode"

- 2. Clicks "Add tool" button in the menu on the left then selects the absorber icon
+ 2. Click "Add tool" button in the menu on the left then selects the absorber icon

  3. Mouse is clicked where the start of the gizmo should be and the mouse button is held pressed